RCMP can't explain silence on criminal charges against Fort McMurray Mountie | CBC News

 RCMP can't explain silence on criminal charges against Fort McMurray Mountie

-The Fort McMurray RCMP officer now being investigated by the Alberta Serious Incident Response team for the violent arrest of a First Nations chief will go to trial in September on three unrelated criminal charges.
+The Alberta RCMP officer now being investigated by the province's police watchdog for the violent arrest of a First Nations chief will go to trial in September on three unrelated criminal charges.

 Court records reveal that in August 2019, Const.
-Simon Seguin, 31, was criminally charged with assault, mischief and unlawfully entering a dwelling house.
+Simon Seguin was criminally charged with assault, mischief and unlawfully entering a dwelling house.

 "He did attend a residence while he was off duty and attempted to gain access inside this home," RCMP spokesperson Fraser Logan told CBC News.
 "An altercation ensued with two occupants inside before he left the residence."

 Logan said Seguin had a personal relationship with one of the home's occupants.
-He said he didn't know if the woman who was allegedly assaulted is the one Seguin had that relationship with.
+He said he didn't know if that relationship was with the woman who was allegedly assaulted.

-- Charges dropped against First Nations Chief Allan Adam in violent arrest

-- RCMP dashcam video shows officer tackling, punching Chief Allan Adam during arrest

 CBC News learned of the criminal charges against Seguin on Tuesday.
 They had not been made public by RCMP.